UITxWoodyNguyen/CTF/Reverse Engineering/Medium/WinAntiDbg0x300/WinAntiDbg0x300.md

 }
 ```

 We make a guess that this have something to do with the earlier `ComputeHash` function.
 We assume that it will take in a key that is likely the `HASH` computed after a number of time that `ComputeHash` gets called and use it to decrypt the flag.
-Double click on the variable `FLAG_SIZE`, we found that it is located near both `FLAG` and `HASH`, which reinforce our guess.
+Double click on the variable `FLAG_SIZE`, we found that it is located near both `FLAG` and `HASH`, which reinforces our guess.

 ![alt text](image-3.png)

-So our tatic is avoid stopping `ComputeHash` from running and bypass all the checks.
+So our tatic is to avoid stopping `ComputeHash` from running and bypass all the checks.
 We will go from top to down, our first wall is `DetectDebuggerAtLaunch`, which has the original name `sub_401276`.
-We will make this return 0 regardless of the function behavior.
+We will make this return `0` regardless of the function behavior.
 Since this function wraps another function `sub_402D00`, which contains the detection code, go to `sub_402D00` and scroll to the bottom, we will take opcode `32 C0 EB 02 B0 01 8B E5 5D C3` from IDA and search for it in `HxD`.
 We found it at `0x216E` (since it is the only address that near `0x2D00`)

 ![alt text](image-7.png)

 ![alt text](image-10.png)

-We will patch from `C3`, replace it with `B8 00 00 00 00 C3` (which is `mov eax, 0 ret`) to make it always returns 0 then press `Ctrl + S` to save the changes.
+We will patch from `C3`, replace it with `B8 00 00 00 00 C3` (which is `mov eax, 0 ret`) to make it always returns `0` then press `Ctrl + S` to save the changes.

 ![alt text](image-8.png)